-For some time, I have worried that many places of worship worldwide and of different faiths have lost their way.
-This includes the Church of England, sadly.
-Have world churches failed society?
+For some time, I have worried that many places of worship worldwide and of different faiths, and not only the Church of England, have lost their way.

-Although technically independent from the Church of England, the doctrine, teaching, and practice of the Church in Wales revolves around the life, death and resurrection of our Lord Jesus Christ.
+I was confirmed in a small Welsh church linked to my primary school.
+Although technically independent from the Church of England, the doctrine, teaching, and practice of the Church in Wales revolves around the life, death and resurrection of our Lord, Jesus Christ.
 Welsh churches were originally part of the Church of England.
 It was a legal anomaly in the Welsh Church Act of 1914 that resulted in the difference in the names.

 The doctrines and practices of the Church of England and the Church in Wales are basically the same.

-The two Churches believe that Jesus Christ lived on Earth in human form, died, and was resurrected as a God.
+The two Churches believe that Jesus Christ lived on Earth in human form, died and was resurrected as a God.
+(God in 3 persons, the blessed trinity of God the Farther, God the Son, and God the Holy Spirit).
+He is the way to eternal life for true believers.

+The two Churches believe that Jesus Christ lived on Earth in human form, died and was resurrected as a God.
 (God in 3 persons, the blessed trinity of God the Farther, God the Son, and God the Holy Spirit).
 He is the way to eternal life for true believers.

 Confirmation, Holy Orders, Matrimony, the reconciliation of sinners, and the anointing of the sick are also seen as sacraments.